nareha/nareha/README.md

 ### こんにちは!
-i am a first-year undergraduate computer science student @ ucla
+first-year undergraduate computer science student at ucla

 <!--
 **nareha/nareha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.